santiagxf/azureai-x-arize/readme.md

-# Azure AI studio x Phoenix
+# GitHub Model Catalog and Choosing the right LLM Model

-In this repository, you will learn how you can use models deployed in Azure AI studio to use the best model for the right job and consume the greatest innovation.
+In this repository, you will learn how you can use models deployed in GitHub Model Catalog to use the best model for the right job and consume the greatest innovation.

 ## Deploy

-We are using infrastructure as code to deploy the required models.
-The following script deploys different models using Serverless API endpoints.
+We are using Github Models as Service to deploy the required models.
+The environment supports a dedicated codespace and you can interact with the following Serverless API endpoints.

 * Cohere Embed V3 - Multilingual
 * Cohere Command R+